Xquiset/SetHomes/README.md

 # SetHomes
-A simple homes with the ability to create, delete, and teleport to many different homes.
+A simple homes plugin with the ability to create, delete, and teleport to many different homes.
+Have the ability to control a blacklist of worlds in which players will be restricted from setting homes.
+Using the config you can control setting such as a maximum number of homes, teleport cooldown, teleport delay, and their respective messages that get display to the user.

 # Installation
 Simply place the downloaded jar from https://dev.bukkit.org/projects/set-homes into your server plugins folder.